Cynic

 Cortlandt (Sean Malone: 1996)

-Malone was the first band member to follow up Focus; this solo project features Reinert as well as Trey Gunn and Reeves Gabrels.
+Malone was the first band member to release a follow up Focus; this solo project features Reinert as well as Trey Gunn and Reeves Gabrels.
 Though mostly self-penned, there are covers of "Giant Steps" and J.S.
 Bach's Sinfonia #4 in D minor.

 (DBW)